Thai labor and employment laws: All you need to know

 3. Working over 8 hours a day is considered overtime work

-The maximum number of working hours according to Thai labor law should not exceed eight hours a day or 48 hours a week.
+The maximum number of working hours according to Thailand labor law should not exceed eight hours a day or 48 hours a week.
 If an employee works beyond these standard hours, overtime pay applies.
 It's vital to note that the hourly wage for overtime work is usually higher than the regular hourly wage.
 Employers must adhere to these working time guidelines to ensure compliance and maintain a healthy work-life balance for their employees.

 4. Misclassifying Thai employees could damage your company’s reputation and lead to legal disputes